Manage blacklisted contacts

 A contact will be considered as bounced out when we received multiple consecutive soft and/or hard bounces for this address.
 How many bounces this will be, can be set in the general settings of your account under the section Bounces.
 By default, it's set to 3.

-Attention If we receive a hard bounce (non-existing email address) with bounce code 5.1.1 we can be absolutely certain that email address doesn't exist anymore.
-They would also affect your deliverability if you would continue sending to them.
-That's why we immediately add that contact to the blacklist.
-He doesn't exist according to the receiving mail server.
-For that reason, it's not possible to delete this type of blacklisted contacts from the blacklist.
+If a hard bounce with bounce code 5.1.1 (non-existing email address) is returned we can be certain that email address doesn't exist anymore.
+If you would continue sending campaigns to these addresses, your sending reputation will be hurt.
+That's why we immediately add that contact to the blacklist and it's not possible to delete this type of blacklisted contacts from the blacklist.

 Unsubscribed (manually)

-Contacts can be added manually by moving them one by one from their detail page or by importing them to the blacklist.
+Email addresses can be added manually by blacklisting using their detail page or by importing them into the blacklist.

 To add one single contact to the blacklist, open the detail page of that particular contact and click on Blacklist this contact.
 Then confirm that you are sure that you want to move this contact to the blacklist.

-If you have a list of contacts that need to be added to your blacklist, you can import this file directly into the blacklist.
+If you have a list of email addresses that need to be added to your blacklist, you can import this file directly into the blacklist.
 Go to your contact overview > Blacklisted tab.
 Click on the Actions gear icon and select Import contacts on the blacklist.

 Click on Browse to select your CSV, Excel or TXT file with blacklisted contacts.
 Then click on Start import.
 First, choose the separator you used in your file to separate data in the same field.
-Next, unlike an import in the database, there is no need to link all the fields from your file to the database fields, except for the email address.
-Your file needs to contain email addresses to add them to the blacklist.
+Next you select the column of your file containing the email address.
+Your file only needs to contain email addresses to add them to the blacklist.

 Export blacklisted contacts

-In case you need an export of your blacklisted contacts, go to your contact overview > Blacklisted tab.
+In case you need an export of your blacklisted contacts, go to Contacts > Blacklisted tab.
 Click on the Actions gear icon and select Export all contacts.
-A file will be downloaded after you click on Download CSV
+A file will be downloaded after you click on Download CSV.

 The export file will contain the email address, the reason and the time a contact was added to the blacklist.